 When you ask an angel investor for money, make sure to give them a clear exit strategy, as they typically don’t want to be involved with a company for more than five years.

 There are a lot of advertisements for free small-business grant money for businesses and for 99.9% of businesses this is not true!
-Yes, there are some grants for businesses, but they tend to be for science & technology related companies through the SBIR (Small Business Innovation Research) or STTR (Small Business Technology Transfer) programs.
+Yes, there are some grants for businesses, but they tend to be for science & technology-related companies through the SBIR (Small Business Innovation Research) or STTR (Small Business Technology Transfer) programs.
 Sometimes there are grants offered at the state level for a variety of initiatives like technology startups, agriculture, or tourism.
-Last, there are occasionally a few not-for-profit groups that provide money to minority-owned businesses, woman-owned business, and veteran-owned businesses.
+Last, there are occasionally a few not-for-profit groups that provide money to minority-owned businesses, woman-owned businesses, and veteran-owned businesses.
 Those aren’t consistent enough to bank any business funding on, especially for an untested start-up.

 Depending on the type of business, funding may be a frustrating and discouraging experience.
 Don’t take a no from a lender or investor personally or that they think the business idea isn’t good.
 Every funding source is looking for something different in the projects they fund.
 Many entrepreneurs will spend months or sometimes years trying to find financing for their business.